locaulker/03-advanced-react/TUTORIAL.md

 - setup onSubmit (for now just placeholder)
 - import data array (first array) from data
 - create another state value (data as default)
-- iterate over and display right after form (h4)
+- iterate over and display right after form (use h4)
 - when user submits the form add new person to the list

 - Extra Challenge